-The story so far…your narrator found a crazy deal from London to the The Maldives; just £192 one way!!
+The story so far…your narrator found a crazy deal from London to the the Maldives; just £192 one way!!
 We have taken one flight from London to Zurich, and now we are going to embark upon leg two.
-From Zurich we would be taking our flight with Edelweiss, the leisure airline owned by Swiss Air.
-This is our review of Edelweiss Air A340-300 economy ZRH – MLE.
+From Zurich we would be taking our flight with Edelweiss Air, the leisure airline owned by Swiss Air.
+This is our review of Edelweiss Air Airbus A340-300 economy ZRH – MLE.

 Review of Edelweiss Air Economy Cabin